 Council meetings are currently held in the council chambers in Marton on the last Thursday of each month.
-Council meetings typically start at 9.30am with the Finance / Performance committee then followed by the Council meeting at 1pm and usually finish about 5 - 5.30pm.
-In addition to the main council meetings there are a range of committee and sub-committee meetings that councillors would be expected to attend.
+Council meeting days typically start at 9:30am with the Finance and Performance Committee.
+The Council meeting follows at 1pm and usually finishes by about 5/5:30pm.
+In addition to the main council meetings there are a range of committee and sub-committee meetings that councillors are expected to attend.
+Taking into account council workshops (which are often on Thursdays not dedicated to council meetings) and committee meetings, councillors should expect 2-3 Thursdays per month dedicated to council business.